DataDog/pupernetes/README.md

 #### Install VMWare Fusion

 `pupernetes` must be run on linux.
-To run a linux VM install [VMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) or your preferred virtualization software.
-You can use the VMWare Fusion Pro 30-day trial.
+To run a linux VM install [VMware Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) or your preferred virtualization software.
+You can use the VMware Fusion Pro 30-day trial.

 #### Create Ubuntu VM